emily-curlin/crytpoclustering/README.md

 # crytpoclustering
 Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes

-### Instructions
+### Instructions for Assignment, as provided via Course repository

-1. Rename the `Crypto_Clustering_starter_code.ipynb` file as `Crypto_Clustering.ipynb`.

-2. Load the `crypto_market_data.csv` into a DataFrame.
+1. Load the `crypto_market_data.csv` into a DataFrame.

-3. Get the summary statistics and plot the data to see what the data looks like before proceeding.
+2. Get the summary statistics and plot the data to see what the data looks like before proceeding.

 #### Prepare the Data